 Once these are all outlined, you can conduct a training program where your staff can learn about the fundamentals of online faxing and how to correctly use the supporting tools so they understand why your business is beginning its transition.

 As soon as the groundwork for the transition has been laid out, office managers and business leaders should be specific about which goals should be at the top of the list.
 By organizing them by importance, goals will be much easier to achieve.
 This, in turn, will make the transition much more streamlined and easier for the office to adapt to.
 Considering that not many people are accustomed to using a cloud-based fax machine, office managers can prioritize this task first to allow the staff to work out all the kinks in the initial stages of the transition.
-This can be done through training sessions or creating a guidebook filled with useful information, such as paperless filing procedures and archiving processes.
+This can be done through training sessions or by creating a guidebook filled with useful information, such as paperless filing procedures and archiving processes.

 The next step is to create a daily, weekly, and monthly plan with clear goals to see if your team has developed a better understanding of the technology as you go.
 Tracking the learning progress of employees in using cloud-based fax machines and other paperless technology will help you know if any problems arise and how best to handle them.
 With the goals set in place, office managers can recognize which ones their employees are meeting and those where they are falling behind.